ir-rafio/Markdown-Documents/Data Structures Lab Test Editorial.md

 <details>
 <summary>Solution</summary>

-At first let's simplify the problem by ignoring the constraint of the maximum playlist size.
+At first, simplify the problem by ignoring the constraint of the maximum playlist size.
 Here, playlist size means the number of compositions in the playlist, which is given as $k$ in the problem statement.
 In the simplified version of the problem, you can keep as many compositions as you want.

 You need to sort the compositions by their beauty in decreasing order.
 Now you have the most beautiful composition in position $0$ and the least beautiful composition in position $(n-1)$.